 Are you interested in innovating and collaboration to address humanitarian challenges?
 If so, the Innovation Pathway might be for you!

-Like the College Track, honors students need to complete two honors seminars, two honors courses, and a capstone project.
-For the Innovation Track, students will take:
+Like the College Pathway, honors students need to complete two honors seminars, two honors courses, and a capstone project.
+For the Innovation Pathway, students will take:

-- Two seminars from the Innovation Track List
+- Two seminars from the Innovation Pathway List

 - HON 4900B: Independent Study: Innovation Pathway (1 credit, fall; 3 credits, spring)